 According to the Centers for Medicare and Medicaid Services, Medicaid enrollment is projected to increase rapidly over the next decade, and Magellan intends to take advantage of that increase by marketing itself to states that need guidance navigating the public mental health system.

-The company is also expanding Medicaid management programs for special high-cost populations including dual-eligibility patients (those qualifying for both Medicare and Medicaid services), partly forming partnerships and ventures with regional health plans.
+The company is also expanding Medicaid management programs for special high-cost populations including dual-eligibility patients (those qualifying for both Medicare and Medicaid services), forming partnerships and ventures with regional health plans.

 Magellan's new integrated health management business, Magellan Complete Care, is active in three states; the company plans to expand the business into other markets.